 This is an optional step, but I like to add a topstitch here to help finish the look of the top.
 Just stitch right next to the seam with coordinating thread.

-Take the liner back piece and the outer back piece and pin them WRONG SIDES TOGETHER.
+Take the liner back piece and the outer back piece and pin them RIGHT SIDES TOGETHER.

 Sew along the narrower, long end with an 1/8″ seam allowance.
 Repeat with the second set of back pieces.
 Open them up, and then iron the seam flat.
 Do NOT topstich these pieces.